ubccr/xdmod-python/docs/developing.md

 # Preparing a new version for release
 1. Make sure the version number is updated in `xdmod_data/__version__.py`.
-1. Update the Open XDMoD compatibility matrix in the `README.md`
+1. Update the Open XDMoD compatibility matrix in the `README.md`.
-1. Update CHANGELOG.md to change "Main development branch" to v1.0.1 (2024-06-XX)
+1. Update `CHANGELOG.md` to change "Main development branch" to, e.g., `v1.0.1 (2024-06-XX)`.
 1. Create a Pull Request for the new version.
-1.Do not merge the Pull Request until following the instructions below for distributing the new version.
+Do not merge the Pull Request until following the instructions below for distributing the new version.

 # Distributing the new version to PyPI
-After the Pull Request is approved (but not merged), follow these steps in the `xdmod-data` root directory:
+After the Pull Request is approved (but not merged yet), follow these steps in the `xdmod-data` root directory:
 1. Start up a virtual environment, e.g.:
     ```
     python3 -m venv ~/xdmod-data-build-env